Washington, D.C. Office

-In the Washington, D.C. office, internships run throughout the fall, spring or summer semesters for college students.
-Although all internships in all offices are unpaid, students gain invaluable work experience.
-The hours are flexible to accommodate students' hectic course schedules, but generally run 9:00 a.m. to 6:00 p.m. when Congress is in session, and 9:00 a.m. to 5:00 p.m. when not in session.
+In the Washington, D.C. office, internships run throughout the fall, spring or summer semesters for college students or recent graduates.
+Students are able to gain invaluable work experience while strengthening their writing, research, and communication skills.
+The hours are flexible to accommodate students' hectic course schedules.
+The typical day while interning full time is 9 AM to 6 PM. when Congress is in session, and 9:00 a.m. to 5:00 p.m. when out of session.

-Interns will have the opportunity to actively engage in the legislative process on a daily basis.
-Congressional interns play a vital role in assisting Congressman Emmer and his staff.
-Intern responsibilities include conducting research on current legislation for the Member and legislative staff, answering phones, attending hearings and briefings, and answering constituent letters on various issues before the House.
-As a result, interns learn about the legislative process and the many other functions and opportunities of a congressional office.
-This internship is a unique experience because of the extensive networking opportunities, access to our country’s most influential political leaders, as well as being able to live and work in our nation’s capital.
+Congressional interns are a vital part of my office.
+Intern responsibilities include conducting research on current legislation, answering phones, attending hearings and briefings, and responding to constituents about their policy concerns.
+As a result, interns learn about the legislative process and the many other functions of a congressional office.
+This internship is a unique experience because of their involvement in the legislative process, the extensive networking opportunities, as well as being able to live and work in our nation’s capital.